 It took less than 4.5 hours to charge from 3% so we can assume it takes about 4.5 hours to charge from 0% because the charging rate is significantly faster in the first 20 minutes - charging beyond 25% within that time.
 After this, although there are some curves in the graph, between 25% and 95% (from 20 minutes to 4 hours) the rate of charge is pretty uniform.
 The last few percent take the longest time.

 This is actually faster than Xiaomi's official charging time.
 There could be a few reasons for this.
-Firstly, Xiaomi may have erred on the safe side in their official figures to avoid being taken to task by users discovering it took longer than advertisted to charge their scooters.
-Secondly, the Chinese laboratory settings in which Xiaomi produced their figures may differ to those of the real world condistions (though the transformer should really level out the differences).
+Firstly, Xiaomi may have erred on the safe side in their official figures to avoid being taken to task by users discovering it took longer than advertised to charge their scooters.
+Secondly, the Chinese laboratory settings in which Xiaomi produced their figures may differ to those of the real world conditions (though the transformer should level out the differences).
 Thirdly, Xiaomi's figures probably relate to a brand new M365 and after three months of usage the capacity and thus charging time may be less; but this is all speculation on my part.